-7.1.
-Goring Church of England Primary School recognises that all matters relating to Safeguarding are confidential.
+- 7.1.
+We recognise that all matters relating to Safeguarding are confidential. - 7.2.

-- 7.2.
 All staff members have a professional responsibility to share information with other agencies to safeguard children. - 7.3.
-All staff members who come into contact with children will be given appropriate training to understand the purpose of information sharing in order to safeguard and promote children's welfare - 7.4.
-We will ensure that staff members are confident about what they can and should do under the law, including how to obtain consent to share information and when information can be shared without consent. - 7.5.
+All staff members who come into contact with children will be given appropriate training to understand the purpose of information sharing to safeguard and promote children's welfare.

+- 7.4.
+We will ensure that staff members are confident about what they can and should do according to the law, including how to obtain consent to share information and when information can be shared without consent. - 7.5.
 Staff should not assume a colleague or another professional will take action and share information that might be critical in keeping children safe.